-As shown in Table \ref{tab:loss-and-attention-ablation}, partitioning the target space into discrete bins allows us to achieve optimal performance when applying video classification models to precipitation regression.
-Moreover, without additional calibration or class-regularization techniques, model performance can degrade towards degenerate solutions (i.e., always predict `no rain') in imbalanced learning regimes.
-Our experiments show that a simple class-weighted cross entropy loss achieves meaningful gains compared to standard loss formulations.
-Taming long-tailed datasets like those explored in this paper remains a critical challenge in AI-WP.
-Future work may improve upon the results presented here by employing data augmentation techniques or by utilizing other task formulations that are robust to skewed datasets.
+As shown in Table \ref{tab:loss-and-attention-ablation}, partitioning the target space into discrete bins allows us to achieve decent performance when applying a video classification model to precipitation nowcasting.
+Moreover, we observe that without additional calibration or class-regularization techniques, model performance can degrade towards degenerate solutions (i.e., always predict `no rain') in imbalanced learning regimes.
+Our experiments showed that a simple class-weighted cross entropy loss can achieve meaningful gains compared to an unweighted CCE.
+Taming fat-tailed datasets like those explored in this paper remains a critical challenge in AI-WP.
+Future work may improve upon the results presented here by employing data augmentation techniques or by utilizing other task formulations.